 - Columns 2-10: At the top of these columns are the name of each buyer persona.
 It is our goal to understand how the critical questions outlined in column 1 change for each buyer persona.

-For example if you run an orthopaedic practice and you are marketing to someone who has a torn ACL, do you think that they will want to get newsletters from your practice that talks about the fact that you are the best Spine Center in America?
+For example, if you run an orthopedic practice and you are marketing to someone who has a torn ACL, do you think that they will want to get newsletters from your practice that talks about the fact that you are the best Spine Center in America?

 I wouldn’t.
 Because I don’t care about your Spine Center.
 I care about my knee!

 The reality is that so many companies market to all of their clients with just one single message and then are shocked when are conversion numbers are shockingly low.